tlswg/tls13-spec/draft-ietf-tls-tls13.md

 legacy_session_id
 : Versions of TLS before TLS 1.3 supported a "session resumption" feature which has been merged with Pre-Shared Keys in this version (see {{resumption-and-psk}}).
 A client which has a cached session ID set by a pre-TLS 1.3 server SHOULD set this field to that value.
-In compatibility mode
-  (see {{middlebox}}) this field MUST be set to a 32-byte value.
+In compatibility mode (see {{middlebox}}) this field MUST be non-empty, so a client not offering a pre-TLS 1.3 session MUST generate a random 32-byte value.
   Otherwise, it MUST be set as a zero length vector (i.e., a single zero byte length field).
-If servers receive a ClientHello which advertises TLS 1.3 but has a legacy_sesson_id field of any other length, they MUST abort the handshake with an "invalid_parameter" alert.

 cipher_suites
 : This is a list of the symmetric cipher options supported by the